jeffshrager/Cognitive-Games/Other_Resources.md

 ---
-An interactive presentation of Fitts’s Law.
+An interactive presentation of Fitts's Law.
 Written in 2005 by Marcin Wichary for the Vrije Universiteit:

 https://fww.few.vu.nl/hci/interactive/fitts/